irdsn/ai-sudoku-solver/outputs/easy_REPORT.md

 # Sudoku Solver Report

-**Solved at:** 2025-05-22 21:31:44
+**Solved at:** 2025-06-18 18:09:21

 ---

 ## Solution Overview

-The Sudoku puzzle in question appears to be of moderate difficulty, given that it required 31 recursive steps to solve.
-The solver's approach appears to have been focused on recursion, a technique often employed to tackle puzzles that have a higher complexity and require more in-depth exploration of possible solutions.
-In terms of time and efficiency, the completion of the puzzle was impressively quick, taking only 0.01 seconds.
-This indicates a highly efficient algorithmic process was utilized to systematically eliminate incorrect options and identify the correct solution.
+The Sudoku puzzle under review was of moderate difficulty, as indicated by the solver's need for 31 recursive steps to reach the solution.
+The approach used was likely a constraint-focused strategy, as this typically involves recursive steps to systematically eliminate possibilities.
+The resolution of the puzzle was highly efficient; the solver completed it within a remarkably short time frame of 0.01 seconds.
+This suggests a high degree of skill in rapidly identifying and applying logical constraints.

 ---